4tal/makers-builders/README.md

 1. Add tools you've personally used and can vouch for
 2. Include a brief description
 3. Note if the tool is free, open-source, or has a free tier
-4. Keep categories organized and alphabetized
+4. Keep categories organized and alphabetizedw